Tamara Osso

 FEATURED WORK

-Body of work
+Bodies of work

-“Osso’s artworks grapple with the connection between the immediacy of performance and the physicality of painting.
-In her career, she excelled as a ballet and contemporary dancer and performed with numerous local and international theatre companies before pursuing her studies in the visual arts field.
-She is a qualified teacher and currently runs workshops from her studio.”
+Osso’s artworks grapple with the connection between the immediacy of performance and the physicality of painting.
+Before pursuing a career as a visual artist, she excelled as a ballet and contemporary dancer and performed with numerous local and international theatre companies.
+She is a qualified teacher and currently runs workshops from her studio.

 NIRVANA | Body is released